-Imqaret is the traditional Maltese “street sweet” if ever there was one.
-Typically sold from small mobile imqaret friers, imqaret consist of dates wrapped in pastry which is then deep-fried.
-In a restaurant, you may have them served with a dollop of vanilla ice cream.
+Imqaret is the traditional Maltese “street sweet,” if ever there was one.
+Typically sold from small mobile imqaret friers, imqaret consists of dates wrapped in pastry, which is then deep-fried.
+You may have them served in a restaurant with a dollop of vanilla ice cream.
 Yumm!

 12. Pastini tal-lewz (almond sweet)